Bhagavad Gita: Classical Bhashya (commentaries)

-Bhagavad Gita integrates various schools of thought, notably Vedanta, Samkhya and Yoga, and other theistic ideas, but its composite nature also leads to varying interpretations of the text and scholars have written bhashya (commentaries) on it.
+Ramanuja(Rāmānuja) was a Hindu theologian and philosopher in the Sri Vaishnavism tradition.
+He lived in the 11th and early 12th centuries.
+Like other Vedanta scholars, Ramanuja wrote a commentary on the Gita called the Gita Bhashya.
+Its composite nature also leads to varying interpretations of the text and scholars have written bhashya (commentaries) on it.

 Many "classical and modern Hindu" intellectuals have written commentaries on the Gita.
 According to Mysore Hiriyanna, the Gita is "one of the hardest books to interpret, which accounts for the numerous commentaries on it—each differing from the rest in one essential point or the other".

 The Gita has attracted much scholarly interest in Indian history and some 227 commentaries have survived in the Sanskrit language alone.
 It has also attracted commentaries in regional vernacular languages for centuries, such as the one by Sant Dnyaneshwar in Marathi (13th century).

 The Bhagavad Gita is referenced in the Brahma Sutras and numerous scholars wrote commentaries on it, including Shankara, Bhaskara, Abhinavagupta, Ramanuja, and Madhvacharya.
 Many of these commentators state that the Gita is "meant to be a moksa-shastra (moksasatra), and not a dharmasastra, an arthasastra or a kamasastra".

-Śaṅkara (c.
+Adi Shankaracharya (c.
 800 CE)

-The oldest and most influential surviving commentary was published by Adi Shankara (Śaṅkarācārya).
-Shankara interprets the Gita in a monist, nondualistic tradition (Advaita Vedanta).
+Adi Shankara's (Ādi Śaṅkara)commentary is the oldest surviving and most influential, establishing the Bhagavad Gita as one of the three foundational sources of scriptural authority (Prasthana Trayi) required for any new school of Vedanta.
+In his interpretation, Shankara describes two aspects of Brahman: the higher unqualified Absolute (para or nirguna Brahman) and the lower qualified Brahman (apara or saguna Brahman) identified as Ishvara, the Lord.
 Advaita Vedanta affirms on the non-dualism of Atman and Brahman.
-Shankara prefaces his comments by stating that the Gita is popular among the laity, that the text has been studied and commented upon by earlier scholars (these texts have not survived), but that "I have found that to the laity it appears to teach diverse and quite contradictory doctrines".
-He calls the Gita "an epitome of the essentials of the whole Vedic teaching".
-To Shankara, the teaching of the Gita is to shift an individual's focus from the outer, impermanent, fleeting objects of desire and senses to the inner, permanent, eternal atman-Brahman-Vasudeva that is identical, in everything and every being.
+Shankara maintains that Krishna's lordship operates within conventional reality (vyavaharika-satta).
+The distinction between the worshiper and the Lord, he argues, results from superimposition (adhyasa) and dissolves at the level of absolute truth (paramarthika-satta).
+He describes Krishna as an avatara of Narayana who took birth with a "partial portion" of himself.
+Krishna only appears (iva) to possess a material body through the manipulation of his own maya, a process that protects the stability of the world.
+For Shankara, the Gita's purpose is to direct attention toward the eternal Atman-Brahman.
+He presents bhakti as a practice that purifies the mind (citta-shuddhi) before the individual realizes an absolute identity that no longer requires the concept of a personal God.